dannyprose/Middleman-HTML5BP-HAML/readme.md

 ## Usage

 Clone or download this repo and include it in ~/.middleman/.
-Or simply copy and paste into a new directory.
+Or simply copy and paste into the new directory for your site and run Middleman from there (depending on how you do this, you'll lose .rvmrc and .gitignore).

 If you have put this in your ~/.middleman/ directory, you create new Middleman projects with this template with the following: